Updated: Jun 18

 Welcome to Behind the Scenes!
-Here I share with you my artist statements, discussing the intention of each shoot, along with my process, inspiration and challenges I've faced.
-I hope these posts bring viewers closer to understanding and interpreting art, while simultaneously getting to know me and my work.
+Here I share with you my artist process, discussing the intention of each shoot, along with inspiration and challenges I've faced.
+I hope these posts bring you closer to understanding and interpreting art, while simultaneously getting to know me and my work.

 Model: Kealy Heeg